-I could wax lyrical about South Africa all day.
+I could wax lyrical about luxury South African safaris all day.
 Let me pour you a glass of Pinotage and I’ll begin…

 Begin with a few days in Cape Town – arguably the most spectacular setting of any major city.
 On its handsome Cape Dutch doorstep, you’ll find the Cape Winelands, where a day spent wine tasting will revive even the most jaded palate.